+MONTHLY FAMILY EVENTS

-MONTHLY FAMILY EVENTS: Family events are held at the school approximately each month to give families an opportunity to come together to learn and share information with one another.
-These events are usually related to the curriculum, financial information, health, community resources, etc.
+Family events are held at the school approximately each month to give families an opportunity to come together to learn and share information with one another.
+These events are usually related to the curriculum, financial information, health, community resources, etc. These events will also be virtual.

+FAMILY VOLUNTEERS

-FAMILY VOLUNTEERS: Volunteering in the school or classroom is a great way to model positive social interactions and to demonstrate a genuine interest in your child's education.
-Possible volunteering opportunities include but are not limited to:
+Because of the health and safety concerns posed by the current pandemic, volunteering in the school or classroom is prohibited.
+However, there are other ways to volunteer.
+Volunteering is a wonderful way to model positive social interactions and to demonstrate a genuine interest in your child's education.
+Volunteering opportunities include but are not limited to: e assisting with activities/lessons at home • reading stories virtually to class